Monday, 30 January 2012

 • some 'ezy cut stencil paper' and a ball point pen or acetate and a fine permanent marker

-• cutting mat or board
+• cutting mat

 • your beautifully cut out stencil design